-1. Introduction
+Introduction

 Entrepreneurs are agents of change.
-Entrepreneurship involves these agents identifying opportunities, taking charge to exploit them, and giving rise to new ventures (Brockhaus & Horwitz, 1986; Gartner, 1989; Cunningham & Lischeron, 1991).

-Entrepreneurship can be transformative (Anderson & Starnawska, 2008) and is fundamental to the success of a destination's tourism and hospitality (Russell & Faulkner, 2004).
-It is then perhaps surprising that such limited attention has been given to tourism entrepreneurship in mainstream entrepreneurship journals, suggesting a lack of engagement in this field by tourism academics, and also a paucity of entrepreneurship scholars embracing tourism and hospitality as an interesting and relevant research context (Solvoll et al., 2015).
+Entrepreneurship involves these agents identifying opportunities, taking charge to exploit them, and giving rise to new ventures (Cunningham & Lisceron, 1991; Brockhaus & Horwitz, 1986; Gartner, 1989).
+Entrepreneurship can be transformative (Anderson & Starnawska, 2008) and is fundamental to the success of a destination's tourism industry (Russell & Faulkner, 2004).
+It is then perhaps surprising that such limited attention has been given to tourism entrepreneurship in mainstream entrepreneurship journals, suggesting a lack of engagement in this field by tourism academics, and also a paucity of entrepreneurship academics embracing the tourism industry as an interesting and relevant research context (Solvoll et al., 2015).

-Tourism and hospitality entrepreneurship in the context of islands (abbreviated throughout as THEI) is considered an appropriate focus for examining research in this field.
-Islands are useful and interesting laboratories for research (Hall, 2010), partly due to their small size and boundedness, but also due to their peripherality and the complex nature and interplay of specific island characteristics that make islands both attractive as destinations and challenging to operate as such (Brown & Hall, 2000; Scott, 2000; Timothy, 2001; Nash & Martin, 2003; Weaver, 2017).
+Tourism entrepreneurship in the context of islands (abbreviated throughout the paper as TEI) is considered an appropriate focus for examining research in this field.
+Islands are useful and interesting laboratories for research (Michael Hall, 2010), partly due to their small size and boundedness, but also due to the complex nature and interplay of specific island characteristics that make islands both attractive as tourism destinations and challenging to operate as such (Timothy, 2001).
+Despite these complexities, islands often have no other choice but to pursue a tourism development pathway (Croes et al., 2018), and discussions of entrepreneurship in this specific context can reveal unique opportunities and barriers to entrepreneurial success, as well as those more common to mainland settings.